Pirates vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Pirates Recent Betting Performance

-- The Pirates have played as the favorite in four of their past 10 games and have won three of those contests.
+- The Pirates have played as the favorite in four of their past 10 games and won two of those contests.

-- In their last 10 games with a total, the Pirates and their opponents are 5-5-0 when it comes to hitting the over.
+- When it comes to hitting the over, the Pirates and their opponents are 6-4-0 in their last 10 games with a total.

-- Sportsbooks have not set a spread for any of the Pirates' last 10 games.
+- The Pirates have not played a game with a spread over their last 10 outings.

 Pirates Betting Records & Stats

-- The Pirates have an 8-1 record in games they were favored on the moneyline (winning 88.9% of those games).
+- The Pirates have won 80% of the games this season when they were favored on the moneyline (8-2).

-- Pittsburgh has played as moneyline favorites of -165 or shorter in just two games this season, which it won both.
+- Pittsburgh has gone 4-2 (winning 66.7% of its games) when it has played as moneyline favorites of -150 or shorter.

-- The Pirates have an implied moneyline win probability of 62.3% in this game.
+- The implied moneyline probablility for this matchup gives the Pirates a 60% chance to win.

-- The Pirates have had a run line set for just one matchup this season, and they covered.
+- The Pirates have had a run line set for only one contest this season, and they covered.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.